metacpan/metacpan-cpan-extracted/distros/F/FCGI-Buffer/README.md

 to any non-zero value.
 This will also stop ETag being added to the header.
-If you get errors about Wide characters in print it means that you've forgotten to emit pure HTML on non-ascii characters.
+If you get errors about Wide characters in print it means that you've forgotten to emit pure HTML on non-ASCII characters.
 See [HTML::Entities](https://metacpan.org/pod/HTML%3A%3AEntities).
 As a hack work around you could also remove accents and the like by using [Text::Unidecode](https://metacpan.org/pod/Text%3A%3AUnidecode),